cms-opendata-workshop/workshop2023-lesson-docker/_episodes/03-docker-for-cms-opendata.md

 ## Download the docker image for CMSSW open data and start a container

+> ## Info for Mac users!
+> If you have a Mac and if you ran into challenges in the Docker lesson executing code in *CMSSW_7_6_7* container,
+> this may be a currently untenable problem with the computer chip in your Mac.
+>
+> *Don't worry!* :)
+>
+> This will not prevent you from engaging in the vast majority of the workshop.
+> * For the workshop, much of the data will already have been processed and you can then analyze it with docker containers that work better with Mac processors.
+> * Or you will be working in a cloud environment, where the docker container *will* run OK.
+>
+> For purposes of this lesson, if you run into issues with the *CMSSW_7_6_7* container, you can skip down to the ROOT and python tools
+> container further down on this page.
+{: .callout}

 The first time you start a container, a docker image file gets downloaded from an image registry.
 The CMSSW open data image is large (6.6GB) and it may take very long to download, depending on the speed of your internet connection.
 After the download, a container created from that image starts.
 The image download needs to be done only once.
 Afterwards, when starting a container, it will find the downloaded image on your computer, and it will be much faster.